fitzss/Catalyst/1. The_Scientific_Argument/Readme.md

 # Constructor Theory forms principles about counterfactuals that are stated by saying what tasks are possible, what are impossible, and why.

+# Factual explanations are explanations about what must happen in the universe (or what is likely to), given what has happened.
+  - Factuals are facts about what is the ‘actual’

+# Counterfactual explanations of the world are explanations about what physical events could or could not be made to happen.

+# Counterfactuals are the foundation of a new mode of explanation which can provide new explanations.

+# Counterfactuals are facts about what could or could not be.

+# Counterfactual Explanations are statements
+  - about what could or could not be there,
+  - what it could or could not do,
+  - and how it could or could not do that,
+  - and why it could or could not do that too.